lbinan/gcp_merlin/README.md

 You should now see the deployment listed under Deployment Manager in the console.
 You may see a warning about disk sizes not matching, but it is fine to ignore the warning.
+Once slurm is installed, change its rights with chown slurm:slurm /apps/slurm/current/etc/*

 # 4. SSH